NEXUS Teaching School Alliance

 Working in collaborative partnerships, sharing effective practice and developing collective school improvement systems are the approaches NEXUS seeks to establish.
 Teaching Schools are one way the government hopes to make school improvement school led.
 However in South Glos we know there are already highly effective and well established networks, federations and alliances that are leading the way in school improvement so we hope to strengthen these networks and act as a hub for promoting the work they are doing.

-NEXUS hopes to provide a vehicle for the promotion and development of what is already working well and could be shared more widely, as well as a forum for new alliances and collaborations to develop based on the issues and concerns of South Glos schools and in response to national initiatives.
+NEXUS hopes to provide a vehicle for the promotion and development of what is already working well and could be shared more widely, as well as a forum for new alliances and collaborations to develop based on the issues and concerns of South Glos schools' and in response to national initiatives.
 There are also many schools who have excellent practice to share but do not have a county wide forum to promote their practice and many schools with similar priorities and challenges who do not have colleagues to problem solve and join with.
 NEXUS hopes to develop a hub for schools which wish to work together in this way, either on a regular basis or on a single piece of work or CPD.
-We seek to complement the work of the Cabot Learning Federation and Boolean Maths Hub as well as other Teaching School Alliances in Bristol, BANES and the South West as well as alongside the LA.
+We seek to complement the work of the Cabot Learning Federation and Boolean Maths Hub, other Teaching School Alliances in Bristol, BANES and the South West as well as alongside the LA.

 What OFSTED said about NEXUS: